eosnetworkfoundation/docs/docs/08_testnet-quick-start-guide/index.md

 ## Buy and Stake Resources

-For more information on staking, see the [Staking on EOSIO Based Blockchains](http://docs.eosnetwork.com/system-contracts/latest/key-concepts/stake) section on the *EOSIO Developers Portal*.
+For more information on staking, see the [Staking on Antelope Based Blockchains](http://docs.eosnetwork.com/system-contracts/latest/key-concepts/stake) section on the *EOSIO Developers Portal*.

 Complete the following steps to buy and stake system resources: